mgreenig/COVIDENCE-survey/README.md

 ```

 To pull the repository and store it inside your current directory.
-Then move into the repository folder:
+Then move into the repository folder if you want to run the code:

 ```
 cd COVIDENCE-survey